Abhinavl3v3l/ImageAI/Session4/Session4.md

 ## Fully Connected Layers

 2D to 1D is bad.
 Computationally expensive and not very accurate.

-A vertical and  45 degree edge can give same answer by flattening the image.
+For example - A vertical and  45 degree edge can give same answer by flattening the image.

 Extending to next layer will give us Fully connected layer.